English as a Second Language (ESL)

 - Courses can be applied to a Master’s Degree by completing 15 additional credits

 The ESL Program is designed to meet your professional development goals by offering program options that can either stand alone or build upon one another towards a Masters of Arts in Education; ESL.
-View the ESL Education Course Map for a schedule showing when courses are offered, online or in-the-classroom.
+Courses are offered online and in the classroom.

 ESL License Sequence